hoto17296/docker-cron/README.md

 # docker-cron

 ## Usage
-- Mount the crontab file to `/var/spool/cron/crontabs/root`.
+- Add the crontab file to `/var/spool/cron/crontabs/root`.
 - Set `TZ` environment variable if you use except UTC.

 ```